-Customers wishing to use their own router with VDSL2 services in Germany are hampered by the CPE not supporting PPPoE passthrough, as Telekom limits the line to 1 PPPoE session.
+Customers wishing to use their own router with VDSL2 (FTTC) services in Germany are hampered by the CPE not supporting PPPoE passthrough, as Telekom limits the line to 1 PPPoE session.
 The CPE therefore needs to be replaced entirely.
 This article describes how to extract the login information from an O2 Homebox and then configure a Cisco router as a replacement CPE.

 For my new NAS, I wanted newly-connected USB disks to be automatically mounted and then exported over Samba.
 Debian's usbmount program is used to handle the mounting, and a couple of scripts handle the Samba export.